 1305 – Coals to London

-Newcastle is already well established in shipping coal and coal was shipped from London from at least as early as 1305.
+Newcastle is already well established in shipping coal.
+It is known that coal was shipped to London from at least as early as 1305.

 1306 – Complaints against bishop’s bloomeries

 Complaints are made to parliament regarding the Bishop of Durham’s clearance of forests for the production of charcoal used in his iron bloomeries (simple blast furnaces).

 Alnmouth in Northumberland receives a charter as a port.

 Last year Robert Bruce took over the crown of Scotland which had been vacant since Balliol was deposed.
 The English king, Edward I who claims superiority in Scotland confiscates Hartlepool from Bruce.
 The king also takes Teesdale from Bishop Bek and gives it to Guy Beauchamp.

 July 7, 1307 – Death of Edward I near Carlisle

 The English invade Scotland to subdue Bruce but King Edward I dies at Burgh on Sands in Cumbria to the west of Carlisle near the Solway Firth.
 His son Edward II, will replace him as king.

 July 8, 1307 – KING EDWARD II

 King Edward II succeeds his father as King of England.